EdvardasTamosiunasPRIF164/web-system-template/README.md

 - [ ] COIN TRACKER powered by CoinLayer

 ## Description
-- [ ] Provides information about selected crypto coin live price, shows the list of added crypto coins and their live prices
+- [ ] Provides information about selected crypto coin live price, shows one or more watchlists of added crypto coins and their live prices

 ## COIN WATCHLIST